noxthot/ss22_julia_workshop/pages/datascience/loading_data.md

 - finally `collect()` returns an array of all items within that iterator

 \exercise{
  When having a look at the output it might seem like `Age`, `YearsCode` and `OrgSize` probably should also be of a numeric type.
-Apply `unique()` to these columns to check whether those columns should be converted.}
+By applying `unique()` to each of these columns we will receive an array containing the unique elements within these columns.
+This helps us to explore the content and decide whether the columns' need to be converted to another data type.}